dojoVader/dojovader.github.io/_posts/2024-20-09-Integration-Chrome-extension-with-Firebase.md

 #### Step 4: Enable Firebase Authentication

 You need to enable Firebase Authentication, this is found on the Firebase Console under the Authentication tab.
 You can enable email/password, Google, Facebook, Twitter, Github, and Phone authentication.

 Here is a screenshot of the Firebase Authentication tab: Firebase authentication easily handles user authentication and authorization.

-NOTE: If you are using Firebase to track Stripe subscriptions, you can also add claims to the user object to track the user's subscription status.
+NOTE: You can also add claims to the user object to track the user's subscription status.
 This is very useful for building extensions with premium features.

 Fore more information about claims, you can check the [Firebase documentation](https://firebase.google.com/docs/auth/admin/custom-claims).
+It should be noted that the claims are set on the server-side which means Node.js or Firebase functions.

 ![Firebase Authentication](/assets/images/authentication.png)